stanulilic/stanleyulili.com-old/posts/how-to-install-git-bash-on-windows.md

   teaser: /assets/images/posts/2019-08-13-install-git-bash/featured-image.jpg
 feature_image: /assets/images/posts/2019-08-13-install-git-bash/featured-image.jpg
 featured_image_alt: featured-image
-excerpt: In this tutorial, we are going to learn how to install Git Bash on Windows.
-Git Bash for Windows is a package that comprises of `git` and `bash`.
+excerpt: 'In this tutorial, we are going to learn how to install Git Bash on Windows.
+Git Bash for Windows is a package that comprises of `git` and `bash`.'

 categories:
  - Git